 There is a nominal fee of €8.00 per interlibrary loan application that will be charged on your Library account when your application is received by Library staff.

 Please note that this charge will stand even if the item is not collected so check before whether the item you require is available in the Library.

 It is important that you fill in as many fields as possible in the application form as this will make it quicker and easier to process the application.

 When your interlibrary loan has arrived, the Library will webtext you.
-Where possible, material is obtained from the Trinity Library.
-Generally allow 2 to 3 days for all applications to be processed and ready for collection.
-British Library items may take up to 7 working days to process.
+ILL are sourced from the British Library, therefore items may take up to 7 working days to process.